 The Rare Cancer Alliance provides information and support to children and adults with cancer.
 Its website includes patient forums, where you can communicate with others who may have the same type of cancer.
 In addition, it offers links to other websites with disease-specific information and educational resources about specific cancers.

 CureSearch for Children’s Cancer provides information on childhood cancers, treatment strategies, and wellness programs.
-A listing of local, national, and international organizations offers resources for children and adolescents with cancer and their families.
+A listing of Community Help options offers resources for families and those with cancer.
 Discussion forums give patients and families a way to communicate with others who may share a similar experience.

 The NCI website, a service of the National Institutes of Health, provides up-to-date information on rare adult and childhood cancers.
 An important part of the website is the NCI clinical trials section, which provides a database of research studies that are open to patients, clinical trial results, and more.
 In addition, the NCI's Cancer Information Service (CIS) provides online support and you can speak directly with a specialist about your questions or concerns.